temporalio/documentation/docs-src/clusters/how-to-create-custom-search-attribute-keys.md

  }
 ```

-Once your Visibility store is set up and running, these custom Search Attributes are available to use in your Workflow code.
+When your Visibility store is set up and running, these custom Search Attributes are available to use in your Workflow code.